-While we could (and will!) write an entire article on content strategy alone, we’re going to touch on some of the most important aspects of creating that strategy below:
+While we could write an entire article on content strategy alone, we’re going to touch on some of the most important aspects of creating that strategy below:

-- Align content to each step of the customer journey: again, this is a point we mentioned above but it deserves a spotlight in this section.
-Tie specific pieces of content to steps in the buyer journey.
-Take the guesswork away from your sales reps so that they know exactly what content to use, when.
-Because knowing when to use content is just as important as having good content.
+This means taking the guesswork away from your sales reps, so that they know exactly what content to use, and when.
+Knowing when to use content is just as important as having good content.

 To summarize, let’s answer the question in the title of this article concisely: What is sales enablement content?

 Sales enablement content is content which sales reps use to help them sell their products/services as they go through the sales process.